-All highly liquid investments with maturities of three months or less at purchase are considered to be cash equivalents.
-As of December 31, 2016, cash equivalents consisted of money market funds and commercial paper and totaled \$13.6 million.
-Our cash equivalents as of December 31, 2015 consisted of money market funds and corporate bonds and totaled \$0.7 million.
+All highly liquid investments with original maturities of three months or less at purchase are considered to be cash equivalents.
+As of December 31, 2017, and 2016, cash equivalents consisted of money market funds and commercial paper, and totaled \$12.9 million and \$13.6 million, respectively.